audiotool/manual/manuals/getting_started/your_first_project.rst

 |/images/placing-editing-notes.gif|

 Now you can create your own melody!
-You can do this for mulitple synthesizers and note tracks.
+You can do this for multiple synthesizers and note tracks.

 Arrange timeline
 ----------------